 Click through the regions below to learn more about award winners.

 Our 2020 Export Award Winners sell to a variety of sectors and the diversity in West Virginia’s Central Region is no exception.
 Industries represented in this region include steel, raw materials like rubber and plastics, industrial equipment, building materials, cyber security, and consumer goods.
 Multicoat Products is nestled in the Industrial Park in Fraziers Bottom and manufacturers waterproof coatings and related materials for the construction and building products sectors with sales to sixteen countries.
 Participating in State of WV led trade missions to markets like Cuba and utilizing grant funding through the WV First-STEP Next-STEP Program, the company leadership is committed to a global presence and the continued growth of the company.

 Rubberlite is a Huntington based company manufacturing rubber, plastic, foam, and adhesives products for a variety of industries, such as consumer goods, medical products, packaging, transportation, and other industrial applications.
-Rubberlite, Inc. proactively exports through participation in trade events organized by the U.S. Commercial Service and the WV Development Office and their own independent travel and engagement with overseas buyers.
+Rubberlite, Inc. proactively exports through participation in trade events organized by the U.S. Commercial Service and the West Virginia Department of Economic Development and their own independent travel and engagement with overseas buyers.
 The company makes exporting a priority in their business strategy and emphasizes this by implementing an export compliance program within the company to ensure they meet all the requirements and policies set forth by the U.S. Government.

 Not all our award winners are manufacturing products for global markets.
 In the case of J&M Industrial in Millwood, the company acts as a broker, buying and selling used industrial equipment to support the mineral processing, chemical, and plastics industries.
 Buyers can be found in 45 different countries around the world.

 Our other distinguished winners from the Central region of West Virginia include: